 James and his roommate at the time, two medically retired Rangers, had to move in the middle of Virginia’s harsh winter.
 This included all their animals, the farming equipment, and the house.
 They lost so much.
 Although it seemed nearly impossible to find somewhere to lease with all their animals, they thankfully found a house to rent through the end of March in 2017.
 Finally, they thought they could relax.

 While dealing with all the stress of his family situation, Webb began a relationship with a local girl.
 He felt some sense of normalcy and a place of refuge within this young relationship.
-Then, in the spring of 2015, Webb received shocking news that he was going to
+Then, in the spring of 2015, Webb received the shocking news that he was going to be a father.

 and hardship can now be considered worth it because I have something to teach my son; life